 3. We are saved by Faith

 In Genesis 12 although Abraham obeyed the call, he was reluctant to go alone.
 So he took Lot with him.
-Abraham’s faith was in its grassroots level.
+Abraham’s faith was at its grassroots level.
 However as the journey to Moriah progressed, we see Abraham’s faith also progressed with it.
 On the third day of the journey, when Abraham looked up and saw his destination in the distance, told his servants to wait, while he and Isaac will worship and come back (Genesis 22:5).
 Was Abraham lying?
 He wasn’t.
 He was rather prophesying because according to Hebrews 11:17-19 “Abraham reasoned that God could even raise the dead.”

 Then while they were still afar Isaac asks where’s the Lamb for the burnt offering?
 Again Abraham prophecies “the Lord himself will provide it” (Genesis 22:8).
 God indeed provided a Ram for the sacrifice and the rest is history (Genesis 22:9-14).

 Illustration: The thief had nails through both hands so that he could not work; and a nail through each foot, so that he could not run errands for the Lord; he could not lift a hand or a foot toward his salvation, and yet Christ offered him the gift of God, and he took it.
 Christ threw him a passport and took him into Paradise.
 (D. L. Moody)

 Implications: We can draw so much from these verses, but I want to focus on two things.
 Faith and salvation.
 The Bible says God credited Abraham’s faith to him as righteousness (Genesis 15:6; Romans 4:3).
 Just like Abraham, we are also saved by faith.
 However, Abraham’s life teaches that we are not saved overnight but being saved every day.
 A divine process that will complete only when we die.
 This is called sanctification in Christian theology.